readytowork-org/go-gin-skeleton/README.md

-# Golf Simulation API
+# Demo API

-Golf Simulation API template includes all the common packages and setup used for API development in this Company.
+Demo API template includes all the common packages and setup used for API development in this Company.

 ## Development